 3. Set Up an Emergency Fund

 Most people recommend 3-6 months saved up in a liquid account.
-However, you should do whatever helps you sleep at night knowing you have money saved for an emergency (getting laid off, a big medical bill, etc.).
+However, you should do whatever helps you sleep at night knowing you have money saved for an emergency (getting laid off due to a recession, a big medical bill, etc.).

 A high yield savings account is the best place to store this fund, in my opinion.